 Are there people in your small group who could help support you during Formation School by babysitting to free you up to do it?
 Could someone else in your family arrange flexible working hours for the year to enable you to come?

 How accessible is the location of Formation School for those with disabilities?

-The Formation School evenings, and two of the Saturdays, take place at Above Bar Church, in the centre of Southampton.
+The Formation School evenings, and two out three of the Saturdays, take place at Above Bar Church, in the centre of Southampton.
 It is easily accessed from local bus and train routes.
 The building has two lifts, and has excellent wheelchair access.
 Sometimes Saturdays take place at other churches, but we ensure that all the venues we use will have good accessibility.